Eli Lilly: American Civil War

 In 1861, a few months after the start of the American Civil War, Lilly enlisted in the Union Army and joined the 21st Indiana Infantry Regiment on July 24.
 Lilly was commissioned as a second lieutenant on July 29, 1861.
 On August 3, the 21st Regiment reached Lilly's birthplace of Baltimore, where it remained for several months.
 Lilly resigned his commission in December 1861, and returned to Indiana to form an artillery unit.

 In early 1862, Lilly actively recruited volunteers for his unit among his classmates, friends, local merchants, and farmers.
 He had recruitment posters created and posted them around Indianapolis, promising to form the "crack battery of Indiana".
-His unit, the 18th Independent Battery Indiana Light Artillery, was known as the “Lilly Battery” and consisted of six, three-inch ordinance rifles and 150 men.
+His unit, the 18th Independent Battery Indiana Light Artillery, was known as the “Lilly Battery” and consisted of six, three-inch ordnance rifles and 150 men.
 Lilly was commissioned as a captain in the unit.
 The 18th Indiana mustered into service at Camp Morton in Indianapolis on August 6, 1862, and spent a brief time drilling before it was sent into battle under Major General William Rosecrans in Kentucky and Tennessee.
 Lilly's artillery unit was transferred to the Lightning Brigade, a mounted infantry under the command of Colonel, later General, John T. Wilder on December 16, 1862.

 Lilly was elected to serve as the commanding officer of his battery from August 1862 until the winter of 1863, when his three-year enlistment expired.
 His only prior military experience had been in a Lafayette, Indiana, militia unit.
 Several of his artillerymen considered him too young and intemperate to command; however, despite his initial inexperience, Lilly became a competent artillery officer.
 His battery was instrumental in several battles, including the Battle of Hoover's Gap in June 1863, the Second Battle of Chattanooga in August 1863, the Battle of Chickamauga in September 1863, and the Battle of Mossy Creek in December 1863.